What is migration?

 Specific terms are used for these migrants like refugee, asylum seeker and internally displaced person.

 Take a look at image 1.
 It shows one of the biggest refugee crisis our generation has seen.
 Invasion of Ukraine by Russian forces which started on 24th February 2022 has pushed not only longterm native Ukrainians but also thousands of students studying and working in Ukraine to evacuate the country overnight.
-India alone brought back around 16000 of its citizens back to India under ‘Operation Ganga’ in year 2022 (thehindu.com).
+It is estimated that around 7 million Ukrainians have been displaced, while 13 million are stranded (unhrc.org).
+India alone brought around 16000 of its citizens back under ‘Operation Ganga’ in year 2022 (thehindu.com).

 Similarly, Afghan refugees have been displaced for more than 40 years both in and out of their country.